Summary

 Engage

-Explain to students that their goal is to use four 4's and any operations they wish (addition, subtraction, multiplication, division) to make the number on the board.
+Explain to students that their goal is to use the four 4s and any operations they wish (addition, subtraction, multiplication, division) to make the number on the board.

-In each example, four 4's were used and the chosen number was obtained.
+Four 4's were used in each example, and the chosen number was obtained.

 Play a few rounds of this game to get students in the mindset of arranging the number 4 in different ways to get the target number.

-With the solutions on the board, you will next add parentheses or brackets around students' operations so that they can begin seeing how order of operations works.
+Move to slide 5 and go over the Order of Operations.
+You will next add parentheses or brackets around students' operations.
+Compare the answers to what they would be if they followed the Order of Operations rules so that they can begin seeing how the order of operations works.

-For example, if a student comes to the board and writes out 4+4/4+4 = 1, bracket (4+4) and (4+4) in order to make this equation true.
-Explain that without the parentheses if you used order of operations, you'd have to divide 4/4 first to get 1.
-Then 4+1+4 would actually be 9.
-Adding brackets or parentheses allows us to prioritize certain operations over others.
+For example, if a student comes to the board and writes out 4+4/4+4=1, (4+4) and (4+4) to make this equation true.
+Explain that without the parentheses, if you used order of operations, you'd have to divide 4/4 first to get 1.
+Then 4+1+4 would be 9.
+Adding brackets or parentheses enables us to prioritize certain operations over others.
 The operation enclosed in parentheses takes precedence in the order of operations.

 Explore

-Students will continue working with their partner on this exploration.
+Students will continue working with their partners on this exploration.
+Display instructions on slide 8.

 Ask students to take out a sheet of paper to record their work.
-Distribute to each pair four random polyhedral dice, a set of parentheses (printed and individually cut from the lesson attachment), and three operational dice.
-Try not to distribute any red dice, as these will be used later in the Extend activity.
+Distribute four random polyhedral dice, a set of parentheses cards (printed and individually cut from the lesson attachments), and three operational dice to each pair.
+Do not distribute red dice.
+These will be used later in the Extend activity.

 Roll one random polyhedral die.